-In this unit, students build on their existing knowledge of the Earth by exploring the development of Earth's internal and surface structure by studying the rock cycle and techniques for interpreting geological features.
-Students will examine the formation of soils at Earth's surface (the pedosphere) as a process that involves the interaction of all Earth systems.
+In this unit students build on their existing knowledge of the Earth by exploring the development of Earth's internal and surface structure by studying the rock cycle and techniques for interpreting geological features.
 Students study the processes that formed the atmosphere and oceans, and focus on the importance of water and its unique properties in the water cycle and all Earth's systems.
 The development of the biosphere is studied by examining the fossil record and relating it to ancient and modern ecosystems and mass extinction events.

-Unit 2: Earth Processes
+Unit 2: EARTH PROCESSES

-In this unit, students explore how the transfer and transformation of energy from the sun and Earth's interior enable and control processes within and between the geosphere, atmosphere, hydrosphere and biosphere.
-Students examine how the transfer and transformation of heat and gravitational energy in Earth's interior drive movements of Earth's tectonic plates.
+In this unit students examine how the transfer and transformation of heat and gravitational energy in Earth's interior drive movements of Earth's tectonic plates.
 They analyse how the transfer of solar energy to Earth is influenced by the structure of the atmosphere; how air masses and ocean water move as a result of solar energy transfer and transformation to cause global weather patterns; and how changes in these atmospheric and oceanic processes can result in anomalous weather patterns.
 The students also study the storage, transfer and transformation of energy through and within ecosystems and biogeochemical cycles, such as the carbon cycle.

-Unit 3: Living on Earth
+Unit 3: LIVING ON EARTH

-In this unit, students examine the occurrence of non-renewable mineral and energy resources and review how an understanding of Earth and environmental science processes guides resource exploration and extraction.
+In this unit students examine the occurrence of non-renewable mineral and energy resources and review how an understanding of Earth and environmental science processes guides resource exploration and extraction.
 They investigate how the rate of extraction and other environmental factors impact on the quality and availability of renewable resources, including water, energy resources and biota, and the importance of monitoring and modelling to manage these resources at local, regional and global scales.
 Students learn about ecosystem services and how natural and human-mediated changes of the biosphere, hydrosphere, atmosphere and geosphere, including the pedosphere, influence resource availability and sustainable management.

-Unit 4: The Changing Earth
+Unit 4: THE CHANGING EARTH

-In this unit, students examine the cause and effects of naturally occurring Earth hazards including volcanic eruptions, earthquakes and tsunami.
+In this unit students examine the causes and effects of naturally occurring Earth hazards including volcanic eruptions, earthquakes, tsunami, cyclones and bush fires.
 They examine ways in which human activities can contribute to the frequency, magnitude and intensity of Earth hazards such as fire and drought.
 This unit focuses on global climate change and the timescales at which the effects of natural and human-induced change are apparent, and the ways in which scientific data are used to provide strategic direction for the mitigation of Earth hazards and environmental management decisions.